-To create sustainable solutions for real life issues, specifically the depopulation of rural villages, the degradation of land, high local unemployment and the unmet basic needs of refugees and migrants.
-We provide trainings, develop micro enterprises and sustainable livelihoods, set up housing cooperatives and coordinate cross cultural integration to transform multilevel problems into genuine opportunities.
+To create sustainable solutions for real-life issues, specifically the depopulation of rural villages, the degradation of land, high local unemployment, and the unmet basic needs of refugees and migrants.
+We aim to provide trainings, develop micro-enterprises and sustainable livelihoods, set up housing cooperatives, and coordinate cross-cultural integration to transform multilevel problems into genuine opportunities.

-La Bolina are working to create systemic change by connecting, educating and empowering young locals and migrants to create sustainable ‘collective-enterprising’ using local social and solidarity economy.
+La Bolina is working to create systemic change by connecting, educating, and empowering young locals and migrants to create sustainable ‘collective-enterprising’ using local social and solidarity economy.

 Membership & Visitors

 - Current members: 10

 - Not currently open to new members, but might be in the future

 Our priority is to involve refugees, migrants, and local people.
 We also consider long term volunteers whose expertise might be valuable according to our project needs.
 The project also considers people who respect our core values and principles and visions.
 We put gender equality and respect for women as a priority.
 Regeneration, sustainability, and integration is an important principle we put into our practice.
 This approach pushes us into respecting the values of the local people in the rural community we are living in.
 We are also keen to have people who are innovative in local businesses and small scale enterprises.
 We are also interested in experienced people in funding applications and fundraising.
 As a community and a project, we are interested in someone to support us in our communication strategy preferably a fluent Spanish and English speaker.
 We are a scattered community across the valley and we share different houses.